paroj/sensors.py/README.md

 sensors.py
 ==========
-python bindings using ctypes for libsensors3 of the [lm-sensors project](http://www.lm-sensors.org/).
+python bindings using ctypes for libsensors3 of the [lm-sensors project](https://github.com/groeck/lm-sensors).
 The code was written against libsensors 3.3.4.

-For documentation of the low level API see [sensors.h](http://www.lm-sensors.org/browser/lm-sensors/tags/V3-3-4/lib/sensors.h).
+For documentation of the low level API see [sensors.h](https://github.com/groeck/lm-sensors/blob/master/lib/sensors.h).
 For an example of the high level API see [example.py](example.py).

+For a GUI application that displays the sensor readings and is based on this library, take a look at [sensors-unity](https://launchpad.net/sensors-unity).

 Features
 --------